RIOT-OS/Tutorials/README.md

     git submodule update --init --recursive
     ```
 * Change to the `RIOT` directory: `cd Tutorials/RIOT/`
+* In case a virtual machine is disseminated locally, adapt the path for the vagrant box `vagrant box add RIOT-VM <path to box>`
 * Run `vagrant up` and `vagrant ssh` afterwards.
 See the [Vagrant RIOT Setup](https://github.com/RIOT-OS/RIOT/blob/master/dist/tools/vagrant/README.md) for a more general explanation.

 **Recommended Setup** (Without Using a VM)